-You have placed a $5 wager on the $1 space, and the wheel lands on $1.
-In this case, you’d receive a payout of 1 to 1 on your money, for a $5 profit.
+- For this single bet example, we’ll say you place a $5 wager on the $1 space, and the wheel lands on $1.
+In this case, you’d receive a payout of 1 to 1 on your money for a $5 profit.

-Most players prefer to make multiple bets on any given spin.
-You have now placed a $5 wager on the $1 space, along with a $5 wager on the $2 space, and $3 wager on the $10 space, you’d now have $133 in bets.
+- Most players prefer to make multiple bets on any given spin.
+So now we’ll assume you wager $5 on the $1 space, $5 on the $2 space, and $3 on the $10 space.
+That equates to a total of $13 in bets.

-One possible outcome would be the wheel landing on the $1 space.
+Now, let’s say the wheel lands on the $1 space.
 You would earn $5 on your $1 space bet while losing the other $8 in wagers for a net loss of $3.

-The next possibility is the wheel landing on the $10 space.
-This would mean the payouts would be different.
-You would lose both $5 wagers you bet on the $1 space and the $2 space.
+You would lose the $5 wagers you bet on the $1 space and the $2 space.
 The $3 wager on the $10 space would return a 10 to 1 payout of $30 for a net gain of $20.

 Where to Play Big Six

 Players can expect to find Big 6, or some version of the classic wheel spinning game, in nearly every casino in the country.
-From lavish mega resorts to the local tribal casino two counties over, nearly all gambling establishments carry one version of Big Six or another.
+From lavish mega resorts to the local tribal casino two counties over, they all carry one version of Big Six or another.

-Aside from various regional adjustments to the wheel space arrangement, an alternative name will operate according to the same rules described above.
+Aside from various regional adjustments to the wheel space arrangement, an alternative name will operate according to the abovementioned rules.

-Can You Play Big Six Wheel at Online Casinos?
+Can You Play the Big 6 Wheel at Online Casinos?

 Odds of Winning & House Edge

-Nonetheless, players can protect themselves from making “sucker bets” – or wagers which carry high house edges – by taking a look at the following chart to assess the probabilities of winning and house edges for all the wagers on the wheel:
+The following chart breaks down the probabilities of winning and house edges for all the wagers on the wheel:

-By scanning this chart, you can clearly see that every bet in Big Six offers severely steep house edges, most of which rate among the worst bets on the casino floor.
-For the sake of perspective, the worst bet in craps offers a 16.67 percent house edge, and that would rank as the second best bet on the Big 6 wheel.
+By scanning this chart, you can quickly see that every bet in Big Six offers severely steep house edges, most of which rate among the worst odds on the casino floor.
+For the sake of perspective, the worst bet in craps offers a 16.67 percent house edge, and that would rank as the second-best bet on the Big 6 wheel.

-One of the few advantages this game offers players is that the minimum bet is small and the game plays at a slower pace than many casino games.
-When you combine low bets and slow play it means you can play much longer on the same amount of money than at faster games like blackjack, even if the wheel offers much worse odds to players.
+One of the advantages this game offers players is that the minimum bet is small, and the game runs at a slower pace than many casino games.
+When you combine those factors, you can play much longer on the same amount of money than at faster games like blackjack, even if the wheel offers much worse odds to players.